 Save on Parking

 Most urban areas charge for parking.
 It feels unavoidable, but that doesn’t mean you can’t look for the best deal.
-Apps like Best Parking ParkMobile and Parkopedia help you find free/cheap parking.
-You may also be able to park a bit further away and walk to your destination for a lot less money.
-If public transit is an option, price compare that with driving and parking.
+Apps like Best Parking, ParkMobile, and Parkopedia help you find free/cheap parking.
+You may also be able to park farther away and walk to your destination for much less money.
+If public transit is an option, price-compare it with driving and parking.

 Which of these money-saving tips will you try?
 Let us know in the comments!